edawu11/benchmark-tuningfree/README.md

 # Introduction
 This repository contains the code and experiments for our project in CSC6022 at CUHK-SZ.
-We implement and evaluate six tuning-free optimization methods on various neural network architectures and datasets.
+Six tuning-free optimization methods are implemented and evaluated on various neural network architectures and datasets.

 # Methods
-We incorporate the following tuning-free schedules, drawing from their official implementations:
+In this project, there are six tuning-free schedules, drawing from their official implementations:

 - **COCOB:** [parameterfree](https://github.com/bremen79/parameterfree)
 - **DoG / L-DoG:** [dog](https://github.com/formll/dog)